PrefectHQ/prefect-aws/docs/index.md

 ### Registering blocks

+Register [blocks](https://docs.prefect.io/ui/blocks/) in this module to make them available for use.

 ```bash
 prefect block register -m prefect_aws
 ```

 A list of available blocks in `prefect-aws` and their setup instructions can be found [here](https://PrefectHQ.github.io/prefect-aws/#blocks-catalog).

 ### Saving credentials to a block